pr4j3sh/commerce/README.md

 # BingeHub CLI

-BingeHub CLI is a command-line tool for browsing and selecting your favorite movies, series, or anime.
+BingeHub CLI is a command-line tool for browsing and selecting your favorite movies or series.
 It allows users to explore media content directly from the terminal.

 ### Pre-requisites